 Method

 The method used is developmental research with a descriptive procedural model by adapting the Borg and Gall model.
 Educational Research and development (R&D) is a process used to develop and validate educational products [19].
-Borg and Gall's model consists of ten major steps.
-Step 1 involves research and information collecting or need analysis.
-It includes a review of literature, classroom observations, and preparation of a report of state of the art.
-Step 2 and 3 consists of planning and develop a preliminary form of the product.
-Planning includes defining skills, stating objectives determining course sequence, and small scale feasibility testing.
-Develop a preliminary form of product includes the preparation of instructional materials, handbooks, and evaluating devices.
-Then step 4 involves preliminary field testing.
-It concludes the interview, questionnaire data collected and analyzed from the school.
-For step 5 and 6 conduct the main product revision and main field testing.
-Main product revision uses quantitative data on subjects’ course as evaluation.
-Operational product revision happens in step 7, revision of product as suggested by the main field-test result.
-Next, for step 8 and 9 involve operational field testing and final product revision.
-And the last step or step 10 involves dissemination and implementation.
-These following are the steps of the research and development cycle taken from Borg & Gall.

-Figure 1.
-Development cycle from Borg & Gall

-In this research, the Borg and Gall model is modified with the process begins by doing research and information collecting by survey and identification, the survey of the students' needs and identify the learning problems.
-Defining the curriculum and course content.
+In this research, the Borg and Gall model is modified with the process begins by doing research and information collecting by survey and identification.
 After the information collecting, the next stage is Planning, it begins by references study.
-After mastering the theory then began to design a draft, then it is reviewed by relevant experts as expert judgment, revise and the next step is to test the draft into a preliminary field testing.
+After mastering the theory then began to enter the designing phase, then it will be developed in the developing phase, it will be reviewed by relevant experts as expert judgment, revise and the next step is to test the design into a preliminary field testing.
 Then from the test, it will get corrections and revisions as it will be conducted the main product revision.
 After revision, it will be tested into the main field testing.
 Then it will get any revisions as the operational product revisions.
 The latest product revision as the research and development product will be tested.
 The test aims to find out whether the product made is feasible to be used or need revision.
 Model or product trials also look at the extent to which a product is created to achieve goals and objectives [20].
-The work procedure is illustrated in the development cycle in Figure 2.
+And the result will be disseminated and implemented.
+The procedure is illustrated in the development cycle in Figure 1.

-Figure 2.
+Figure 1.
 The development cycle of the research.

-The first activity in this study is collecting the information, from figure 2, it is written as survey and identification, this phase is conducted to give a proper foundation and justification for this study are as follow: (1) reviewed the courses that require a development based on priority scale, it’s determined the CAD construction drawing course as the focused course to be developed; (2) survey the availability of the computer facilities from the students and their opinion of the e-learning development; (3) review and decomposing the instructional strategy of conducting the course with a practical lesson oriented using an ideal approaching, decomposing PBL to be familiar with vocational education characteristics with the flipped classroom strategy.
+The first activity in this study is collecting the information.
+The survey conducted to 272 students from 1st to 4th grades, and 242 students answered the survey.
+There are 15 Lecturers and 5 teachers participate in the group discussion.
+From figure 1, it is written as survey and identification, this phase is conducted to give a proper foundation and justification for this study are as follow: (1) reviewed the courses that require a development based on priority scale, it’s determined the CAD construction drawing course as the focused course to be developed; (2) survey the availability of the computer facilities from the students and their opinion of the e-learning development as the students’ readiness; (3) review and decomposing the instructional strategy of conducting the course with a practical lesson oriented using an ideal approaching, decomposing PBL to be familiar with vocational education characteristics with the flipped classroom strategy.
 While the result of this phase is stated and give a positive recommendation, the planning phase could begin to be conducted.

 Result and Discussion